AkaliKong/MiniOnRec/README.md

 ## 📢 Announcement

+- 2025-11-19 — The SID construction method in **constrained-RQ-Kmeans** has been updated.
+-
 - 2025-11-07 — Thank you for submitting issues!
 Based on your feedback, we have released a new implementation.
 If you encounter any problems while running the code, please update to and consult the **latest version** first.

 - 2025-11-07 — You can now choose to freeze the LLM parameters during the SFT stage and train only the embeddings for the newly added SID vocabulary.